New MemberPTBO roles and duties

 Members who have paid for an H.S.C berth are supplied with a dinghy park sticker which is to be fixed to the transom of the boat or the forward face of the mast so that it can been seen by the dinghy park warden without having to move the cover.

-Members are asked to securely tie their boats down to the ground chain and ensure that you are insured for both accidental damage and 3rd party liability.
+Members are asked to securely tie their boats down to the ground chain to avoid damage from wind and tide and please ensure that you are insured for both accidental damage and 3rd party liability.

 The Dinghy park policy and rules can be found on our Club Policies section